Delaware and Hudson Railway: Canadian Pacific era (1991–present)

-As of 2012, various trackage and haulage rights have been assigned to Norfolk Southern Railway (NS) over the D&H between Sunbury and Mechanicville, New York, and a connection to Canadian National via Rouse Point, New York.
-NS has incorporated the former bridge-line route into their "Patriot Corridor", and currently the majority of the traffic on the D&H is that of the NS.
+As of 2012, various trackage and haulage rights were assigned to Norfolk Southern Railway (NS) over the D&H between Sunbury and Mechanicville, New York, as was a connection to Canadian National via Rouses Point, New York.
+NS incorporated the former bridge-line route into its "Patriot Corridor", and the majority of the traffic on the D&H became that of the NS.

 In 2017, CPR finished installing an updated signaling system on the line.
 In 2018, CPR started doing extensive work on the line, possibly in preparation for increased traffic.

-Partial purchase by Norfolk Southern
+Partial Lines Purchase by Norfolk Southern

-In October 2014, Canadian Pacific's Delaware & Hudson put a portion of their lines south of CP's Mohawk Yard in Glenville, New York, to Sunbury, Pennsylvania, and the former Albany Main from Delanson, New York, to Voorheesville, New York, up for sale.
+In October 2014, Canadian Pacific's Delaware & Hudson put a portion of its lines south of CP's Mohawk Yard in Glenville, New York, to Sunbury, Pennsylvania, and the former Albany Main from Delanson, New York, to Voorheesville, New York, up for sale.
 Voorheesville Track is operated under contract by SMS Rail Services.
-Under the purchase agreement, CPR D&H would retain the lines from Mechanicville, New York, to Mohawk Yard and Rouses Point, New York, to Albany, to retain lucrative Bakken crude-oil traffic.
+Under the purchase agreement, CP/D&H would retain the Freight Mainline Sub from Mechanicville, New York, to South Schenectady, NY (Mohawk Yard), the Canadian Mainline from Rouses Point, New York, to connection with the Freight Main, and the Colonie Mainline from Mechanicville, NY to Albany, NY to retain lucrative Bakken crude oil traffic.
 The majority of the current traffic on the offered routes already consisted of NS Intermodal Containers and Auto Rack trains bound for Ayer, Massachusetts, via Pan Am Southern.
 On November 17, 2014, NS acquired the Schenectady, New York, to Sunbury, Pennsylvania, and Delanson to Voorheesville, New York, segments for $217 million.
-On September 19, 2015, NS assumed ownership and operations of their newly purchased portion of the old D&H mainline.
+On September 19, 2015, NS assumed ownership and operations of its newly-purchased portion of the old D&H mainline.